What is Lortab?

 During individual therapy, which most PHP patients will participate in at least once a week – but usually, much more – there is in-depth work done with a therapist.
 During this time, the patient can address things that are specific to their life that may have contributed to their addiction.
 Individual therapy is something a person can continue once they leave addiction treatment as part of maintaining a drug-free lifestyle.

 Group therapy is a huge component of a PHP.
 Group therapy often follows 12-step programs like Narcotics Anonymous.
-Then, once someone completes treatment, they are more comfortable to continue into a local 12-step program.
+Then, once someone completes treatment, they are more comfortable continuing into a local 12-step program.

 Some of the areas that group therapy might focus on include not only working the 12 steps, but also communication, dealing with triggers and drug cravings, resolving conflicts, and how to deal with stress and emotion.